 For the market risk factors standard statistical distributions are used which are fitted via the standard risk factor calibration process.
-However, for other risk types, such as non-life underwriting and operational risk, distributions are derived from further modelling processes.
-This approach is appropriate given both the materiality of these risk types and the desire to ensure the risk's behaviour is adequately captured.
+However, for other risk types, such as non-life underwriting and operational risk, distributions are derived from further modelling

 The Company uses a wide range of testing and review processes to ensure that the calibrations are appropriate and the IM outputs are reasonable.
 These range from bottom-up reviews of the material assumptions used in the modelling process and the testing of the calibrations and loss functions, to top-down stress and scenario testing.